A&E waiting times worst since early January, figures show

 The Scottish Government aims to ensure 95% of patients are seen to within four hours – a target that has not been met since July 2020.

-Of the 23,849 people who attended emergency departments, 498 were left waiting for more than 12 hours, while 1,417 waited more than eight hours.
+Of the 23,849 people who attended emergency departments, 498 were left waiting for more than 12 hours, while 1,417 waited longer than eight hours.

-Scottish Tory health spokesman Dr Sandesh Gulhane said waiting times should be improving with the peak of the Omicron variant having passed.
+Scottish Tory health spokesman Dr Sandesh Gulhane said waiting times should be improving with the peak of the Omicron variant of coronavirus having passed.

 “It’s unacceptable that more than a quarter of patients had to wait more than four hours to be seen – and intolerable that almost 500 were forced to wait half a day to be seen – because lives will be needlessly lost,” he said.